 She then decided to start her own line: C.C.
 Couture, which, at its height in 2007, was, as she regaled BT in 2020, retailed through 300 doors.
 But that soon met with an end when the 2008/2009 economic downturn struck, a neat confluence of the bursting of the US housing bubble and the global financial crisis.
 (Interestingly, she did not abandoned the label.
 The alliterative name is now spelled out: Carol Chen Couture).
 C.C.
 Couture, as our friends in the US tell us, can still be found in discount stores.
 The economic gloom did not deter her.
 Keen to remain in the clothing industry, she went into partnership with a family friend from Texas to produce cheerleading uniforms in China.
 A former cheerleader herself, the business seemed sensible to go into, but the Texan soon found out that life in Donguan (东莞, an industrial city in Central Guangdong), where the factory was based and where she lived, was not one without its “challenges”.

 There is a discernible linearity in Ms Chen’s professional fashion adventure, from pre-college to the present.
 Pageant and cheerleading fashions are for show, worn before an audience.
 They have to be conspicuous, if not ostentatious.
 She does not play down these qualities in her couture, possibly drawing from her own experience as a wearer (and collector) of such gowns.
 One of a kind is the best descriptor, and the kind, if not in the pageant context, falls between The Star Awards (红星大奖) and the bridal packages that can be found on Tanjong Pagar Road.
-Her finale gown (above) in Paris, with the puffed and elevated shoulders that were evocative of Viktor & Rolf’s recent haute couture, and swirls of fabrics sweeping the ground, has been described as “amazing”, a superlative frequently uttered in beauty contests, many a time euphemistically.
+Her finale gown (top) in Paris, with the puffed and elevated shoulders that were evocative of Viktor & Rolf’s recent haute couture, and swirls of fabrics sweeping the ground, has been described as “amazing”, a superlative frequently uttered in beauty contests, many a time euphemistically.

 Ms Chen wrote on Instagram before her presentation, “To show at any of the Big Four Fashion Weeks would already be incredible, but to debut at (sic) Paris is something I never could have imagined.”
 Few of her 28.9K followers on IG would notice the possible implication of that statement.
 Ambiguity aside (and therein, possibly lies the problem), those unfamiliar with PFW proper may think that organisers Fashion Division was participating in the FHCM event.
 FD’s Paris office had to issue a memo (also shared on IG) that they were “*allowed* (asterisks included) to organise events during Paris Fashion Week, including mentioning it.
 (They) can’t, however, mention that (they) are part of the official schedule, but rather OFF (in full caps) schedule.”
 Whether that was a blow to the show’s prestige, or the participants’ pride, it is hard to conclude.
 It is understandable that Carol Chen was elated that her clothes enjoyed the rarefied air of Paris during PFW.
 The question that is more pertinent: Would she return?
 With Covetella now shuttered, perhaps.
 Or would she, like others before her, be a one-season pony?